André 3000 Declined Invitation To Play Flute During Virgil Abloh's Funeral Because He Felt It Would Be A 'Distraction'

-André 3000 revealed he declined an invitation to play his flute during Virgil Abloh’s funeral because he felt it would have been a ‘distraction’.
+André 3000 recently revealed that he declined an invitation to play his flute during Virgil Abloh’s funeral because he felt it would have been a “distraction.”

-Out of nowhere André 3000 returned from his oasis to announce he is dropping a new album.
-His instrumental yet experimental album New Blue Sun is set to arrive this Friday, November 17.
-Along with delivering a new unexpected project comes promoting it and speaking to the people which he did with NPR.
+As previously reported, rapper André 3000 returned from his oasis to announce that he’s dropping a new album.
+His instrumental yet experimental album New Blue Sun is set to arrive Friday, Nov.
+17.

-According to NPR, 3stacks had a lot to get off his chest about his musical journey.
-However, during the conversation, he also revealed why he declined to play his beloved flute at Virgil Abloh’s funeral.
+While speaking with NPR about the project, 3 Stacks had a lot to get off his chest about his musical journey and shared that he was invited to play one of his beloved flutes at Virgil Abloh’s funeral but declined because he didn’t want to be a distraction.

+“When Virgil [Abloh] passed, his family asked would I play at the funeral and I denied it, but only because I felt like I would be a distraction,” said 3000.

-On November 28th, 2021 beloved designer and architect Virgil Abloh died after a private battle with the rare cancer cardiac angiosarcoma.
+In November of 2021, Abloh died after a private battle with a rare cancer, cardiac angiosarcoma.

-His funeral was attended by the highest ranks from every industry and even brought Drake and Kanye West under the same roof.
-Ironically, the last time we heard music from André 3000 was on a track with Kanye West which featured loads of drama.
-Drake leaked his verse in a smooth reverse chess move which we still have no explanation for.
-That move prompted 3stacks to appear and issue a statement essentially telling everyone to leave him out of the mess.
+His funeral was attended by celebs far and wide in fashion and hip-hop and brought Drake and Kanye West under the same roof amid their feud.
+Ironically, the last time we heard music from André 3000 was on a track with Kanye that caused a ruckus.

-Furthermore, He has been open about his struggles with confidence in his art and the drama probably didn’t help.
+Drake leaked André 3000’s verse without an explanation and the OutKast rapper issued a statement essentially telling everyone to “leave him out” of the drama.
+Now, the drama-free emcee is preparing to release his first solo album, and fans are anticipating the 87-minute instrumental project.

 -